leekgroup/recount-contributions/README.md

     'Hmisc'))
 ```

-First run [prep_setup.R](https://github.com/leekgroup/recount-website/blob/master/recount-prep/prep_setup.R) which downloads some files that will be needed in the other scripts.
-Then run [prep_sample.R](https://github.com/leekgroup/recount-website/blob/master/recount-prep/prep_sample.R) for each sample in your data set.
-You can run this step in parallel if you want to.
-Then run [prep_merge.R](https://github.com/leekgroup/recount-website/blob/master/recount-prep/prep_merge.R) to create the final recount objects.
-A bash script example that runs all 3 scripts is available as [example_prep.sh](https://github.com/leekgroup/recount-website/blob/master/recount-prep/example_prep.sh).
+Now run [prep_setup.R](https://github.com/leekgroup/recount-website/blob/master/recount-prep/prep_setup.R) which downloads some files that will be needed in the other scripts.
+Next, run [prep_sample.R](https://github.com/leekgroup/recount-website/blob/master/recount-prep/prep_sample.R) for each sample in your data set.
+You can perform this step in parallel if you like.
+Finally, run [prep_merge.R](https://github.com/leekgroup/recount-website/blob/master/recount-prep/prep_merge.R) to create the final recount objects.
+A bash script example that runs all three scripts is available as [example_prep.sh](https://github.com/leekgroup/recount-website/blob/master/recount-prep/example_prep.sh).
+If you choose to model your script after this one, make sure to change the variable definitions made in it as follows.

+        DATADIR: (local) path to Rail-RNA output directory
+        BWTOOL: path to bwtool v1.0 executable
+        WIGGLE: path to wiggletools v1.1 executable
+        MANIFEST: path to Rail-RNA manifest file that was used in the `rail-rna` command invocation

 If you have more metadata (phenotype information for your samples) than the one included by default in the recount objects, you can add it to the RangedSummarizedExperiment objects once they are created or modify the preparation R scripts accordingly.
-For example, adding the tissue information, cell line, age, sex and other demographic variables can be of great use to other researchers.

 # Submit files

-Once you have created all the recount objects please modify and submit [this form](https://github.com/leekgroup/recount-contributions/issues/new).
-In it we will ask you for information on how to contact you, information about your data set, and you will need to provide us with instructions on how to access the recount-like files you created.
-We will download your files, check them and once we approve them, we'll upload them to [recount](https://jhubiostatistics.shinyapps.io/recount/).
+Once you have created all the recount objects, please modify and submit [this form](https://github.com/leekgroup/recount-contributions/issues/new).
+In it, we ask you for information on how to contact you, information about your dataset, and  instructions on how to access the recount files you created.
+We will download and check your files.
+If they're approved, we'll upload them to [recount](https://jhubiostatistics.shinyapps.io/recount/).
 The files we'll need access to are:

 * The bigwig coverage files for each sample created by [Rail-RNA](rail.bio): `coverage_bigwigs/*.bw`
 * The junction files created by [Rail-RNA](rail.bio)